 Erika de Casier Album Reviews

-Erika de Casier’s music isn’t something that I would have expected to enjoy – her music is breezy, accompanied by whispered vocals and gently humorous lyrics.
+Erika de Casier’s music isn’t something I would have expected to enjoy.
+It’s breezy, accompanied by whispered vocals and gently humorous lyrics.
 But her two records to date are consistently impressive.

 Erika de Casier Album Reviews